czbiohub-sf/GenoPrimer/README.md

   - Ensemble_ref (The genome/build version, e.g., GRCh38)
   - Ensemble_chr (e.g. 2)
   - gRNACut_in_chr (Center position of the amplicon, in the form of coordinates on the chromosome, e.g. 45389323)

+### [Helper script]
+If you only have gRNAs but not their cutsites coordinates in the genome,
+there is a helper script "" that can obtain cutsite coordinates by mapping gRNA to the genome more details coming soon...

 ## Outputs:
 - A csv file with the input information + new columns:
   -  Up to three pairs of primers for each gene/row, including Tm and expected product size.